-Nucleation was observed by AFM at E = -50mV in sulphoric acid vs a platinum quasi reference electrode.
-Increasing the potential E = -10mV reduced the growth rate and a single copper cluster could be followed by time-lapse AFM.
+Nucleation was observed by AFM at E = -50mV in sulphoric acid vs. a platinum quasi reference electrode.
+Increasing the potential to E = -10mV reduced the growth rate and a single copper cluster could be followed by time-lapse AFM.
 This reaction is reversible and at positive potentials the cluster was dissolved again.

 The height of the ECS204 electrochemical stage is designed so that it can also accommodate standard, rod-like electrodes.
 Further it is equipped with a sealing membrane and gas in- and outlets to allow oxygen free conditions and also means to exchange the electrolyte.
 In the example below, the dissolution of deposited copper clusters on a polished rod-like platinum electrode at oxidizing conditions was observed by AFM.